 Inverters can also be used to provide power in mobile applications (e.g., caravans or boats).
-In these applications, the inverter provides power to the AC loads using the energy stored in the batteries and recharges the batteries when shore power or an onboard generator is available.
+In these applications, the inverter provides power to the AC loads using the energy stored in the batteries and recharges the batteries when shorepower or an onboard generator is available.

-1.3 Advantages of a Pure Sine Wave vs Modified Sine Wave Inverter
+1.3 Advantages of using a Pure Sine Wave Inverter